 Note, PIE income is not the same thing as the investment return on your account statement.
+See more about PIE income at anz.co.nz/taxoninvestments.

 PIE loss: the loss from your investment, which is used to calculate your tax, as determined under PIE tax rules.
 PIE loss includes fees and applicable rebates.
 That is, all applicable fees and expenses have been deducted in calculating your PIE loss.
 There is no further deduction available for these fees and expenses.